Messil/messil.github.io/_posts/2015-04-04-online-resources.markdown

 layout: post
 title:  "Starting Residency: Some Free Online Resources"
 date:   2015-04-04 21:15:03
-favorite: 1
+favorite: 0
 ---

-MD on Call and Lanthier are good tools to use to get started, but residency is not just medical; it’s also everything else around medicine.
+MD on Call and [Lanthier](https://itunes.apple.com/ca/app/lanthier-practical-guide-to/id701664895?mt=8) are good tools to use to get started, but residency is not just medical; it’s also everything else around medicine.
 Learning, teaching, preparing for your own practice.
 Here’s a list of resources I came across that may be of interest to fans of our apps.<!--more-->

 [Studentdoctor.net](http://www.studentdoctor.net/)
 No need for introduction.
 This site was around before I started medical school and was already popular back then.
 Lots of helpful advice and an active forum.